 During the F2 year, doctors can apply for specialist/GP training programme.
 The GP training programme typically lasts for 3 years, whilst specialist training programmes typically last for 5 to 7 years.
 Alternatively, doctors may apply for fixed-term specialist training posts which each last for a year.
 However, only the first 2 years spent in these types of job count towards their training.
 After completing these jobs, doctors can apply for specialist training programme as normal.

 What qualifications do you need to be a doctor?

 Once a doctor has successfully completed their specialist training programme, they then receive a Certificate of Completion of Training (CCT).
 This allows them to apply for GP or Consultant jobs.
-It may be necessary to gain professional qualifications from a Royal College (e.g. Member of the Royal College of Physicians (MRCP)) depending on the specialty.
+It may be necessary to gain professional qualifications from a Royal College (e.g. Member of the Royal College of Physicians (MRCP)) depending on the speciality.

-This information is correct up to February 2014, however minor changes may occur.
+This information is correct up to February 2014, however, minor changes may occur.